A Trip to McCarthys Bar.

-Have you been on a trip to Ireland?
+Have you ever taken a trip to Ireland?
 Last week, Patrick Mullen (one of our readers) was looking for help.
-You see, he was planning his first trip to Ireland and was concerned about:
+You see, he was planning his first trip to Ireland and was concerned about “driving on the wrong side of the road” and “the driving habits of the native Irish”!

 He was wondering should he go for a bus tour or hire a car with all the uncertainties that might bring!
 Maybe you’ve been faced with this decision in the past?